bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 - Goals can organically change over time.
 If we learn something new and it makes sense to break up a Goal into multiple Goals, add sub-Goals, or reframe the Goal ... do it!
 - Goals inherently require _collaboration_ to bring them to completion.
 They are never the work of a single individual.
 At the very least, there is someone coming up with a design / implementation, and one or more **SME** verifying the design / implementation.
 - Goals are inherently `X-Needs-SME`, so they should be given that label.
-- Anything that needs a Goal, but doesn't currently have one should be labeled with `C-Needs-Goal`.
+- Anything that needs a Goal, but doesn't currently have one should be labeled with `S-Needs-Goal`.
 - Goals are typically created by **SMEs** or **Maintainers**.
   - However, trusted contributors may create Goals after discussion with at least one **SME** or **Maintainer**.
   - Goals created without following this process will be deleted without consideration, and a warning will be issued.